-Now I was feeling guilty, because I felt like my own logic might be infecting the meeting.
-But of course I wasn’t telling them anything they hadn’t told themselves many times before they heard it from me.
+Now I was feeling guilty because I felt like my own logic might be infecting the meeting.
+But I wasn’t telling them anything they hadn’t told themselves many times before they heard it from me.

-After the meeting a woman with a cane stopped me and said, “You know I used to relapse a lot.
-You know what I did?
+After the meeting, a woman with a cane stopped me and said, “You know I used to relapse a lot.
+Do you know what I did?
 I just started from scratch.
 Didn’t worry about how long I’d been sober.
 Now I don’t count my days.
 I don’t know how long I’ve been sober.”